Integralist/gist-archiver/markdown_files/gists/bfcad74c66dfa1e8eb5e2c07b13811df.md

 ## Discovery Document

-This document presents an objective assessment of the existing system's requirements and deficiencies, and proposes a high-level approach that will inform the creation of a more detailed design document.
+This document presents an objective assessment of the existing system's requirements and deficiencies (for a specific milestone that was defined in the project document), and proposes a high-level approach that will inform the creation of a more detailed design document.

+> [!IMPORTANT]
+> No implementation details at this point!

 - **Glossary:** Make sure everyone is on the same page as to what certain words mean.
 - **Customer Abstraction:** What the customer perceives is happening.
 It’s what they buy/use/derive value from.